 - Music Playlists

-If you think of it like an outlet for meditating, these trackers can help you focus on your priorities.
+If you think of it as an outlet for meditating, these trackers can help you focus on your priorities.

 Other times, I keep meeting notes or questions from interviews for my freelance writing projects.